 The set of cars we used in this and subsequent studies consist of 7 different models.
 Each car model had anywhere between 3 to 9 abstractions, which depended on the geometric complexity of the full models.
-In total, we have 36 abstraction models (i.e., on average, 5.14 abstractions per car) plus the 7 full models as queries, leading to 43 total questions per participant.
+In total, we have 36 abstraction models (i.e. 5.14 abstractions per car on average) plus the 7 full models as queries, leading to 43 total questions per participant.
+The order of these questions was randomized and different for each participant.